astronomer/docs/astro/cloud-ide/quickstart.md

 After you create your project, the Cloud IDE opens your project home page with the following tabs:

 - The **Pipelines** tab stores all of the Python and SQL code that your project executes.
-- The **Connections** tab stores Airflow connections for connecting your project to external services.
+- The **Connections** tab stores Apache Airflow® connections for connecting your project to external services.
 - The **Variables** tab stores Airflow variables used in your pipeline code.
 - The **Requirements** tab stores the required Python and OS-level dependencies for running your pipelines.